RFMVasconcelos/peer-graded-assignment/README.md

 ## by Rui Vasconcelos

-This file was produced by *make* on:
+- This file was produced by *make* on:

-Sun 21 Jan 20:10:22 STD 2018
+Sun 21 Jan 20:13:21 STD 2018
-The number of lines in  file is:
+- The number of lines in guessinggame.sh file is:

 30